valkia/AgentVerse/README_EN.md

 # AgentVerse

-Spark Ideas Through AI Collaboration ✨
+A Universe of AI Agents, Unleashing Infinite Possibilities Through Collaboration ✨

-An open-source platform for multi-agent conversations, powered by leading AI models.
-Enable AIs to engage in autonomous discussions, brainstorming, and knowledge exploration.
+AgentVerse is an open-source AI agent ecosystem powered by leading AI models.
+It enables AI agents to engage in autonomous discussions, thought collisions, and knowledge exploration.
+Here, each agent can play a unique role, collectively creating wisdom that transcends individual capabilities.

 English | [简体中文](./README.md)